highcharts-for-python/highcharts-stock/docs/using.rst

 .. sidebar:: Highcharts Export Server

   Highsoft - the developers of `Highcharts JS <https://www.highcharts.com>`__ - are kind enough to provide a rate-limited publicly available :term:`Export Server` that can be used by `Highcharts JS <https://www.highcharts.com>`__ license-holders.
-By default, **Highcharts for Python** is configured to use this server.
+By default, **Highcharts Stock for Python** is configured to use this server.

   However, there are many use cases where you may be deploying your own :term:`Export Server` and wish to use that instead.
 You can do this by